 Figure 11: Experiment 1.3.
 The 9 images are $122 \times 120$ .
 Number of elements is 40. h() is sigmoid transformation.
-The filter responses are normalized locally within a $20 \times 20$ window.
+Each filter response is normalized locally within a window whose half length and width are 20 pixels, roughly the same size as the length of the Gabor element.
 See Subsection 3.5 for a discussion of normalization schemes.